thinkful-ei-heron/spaced-repetition-Zac-Glaiza-Server/README.md

     - It is a request handler for user guessing.
     - It verifies if the user guess is equal to the translation.
     - It uses a linked list data structure.
-    - When user guess correctly, correct count increments and memory value doubles.
+    - When user guesses correctly, correct count increments and memory value doubles.
-    - When user guess incorrectly, incorrect count decrements and memory value is equal 1.
+    - When user guesses incorrectly, incorrect count decrements and memory value is equal 1.

 ## Technologies
 - Node